MicrosoftDocs/sql-docs/azure-sql/database/local-dev-experience-overview.md

 ## Overview

-The Azure SQL Database local development experience is a combination of tools and procedures that empowers application developers and database professionals to design, edit, build/validate, publish, and run database schemas for databases directly on their workstation using an Azure SQL Database containerized environment.
+The Azure SQL Database local development experience is a combination of tools and procedures that empowers application developers and database professionals to design, edit, build/validate, publish, and run database schemas for databases while working offline.

-The Azure SQL Database local development experience consists of extensions for Visual Studio Code and Azure Data Studio that allow users to source control Database Projects and work offline when needed.
-The local development experience uses the [Azure SQL Database emulator (preview)](local-dev-experience-sql-database-emulator.md) (a containerized database with close fidelity to the Azure SQL Database public service) as a runtime host for Database Projects that can be published and tested locally as part of a developer's inner loop.
+The Azure SQL Database local development experience consists of extensions for Visual Studio Code and Azure Data Studio and an [Azure SQL Database emulator (preview)](local-dev-experience-sql-database-emulator.md).
+Extensions allow users to create, build and source control Database Projects while working offline with Azure SQL Database emulator, which is a containerized database with close fidelity to the Azure SQL Database public service.

-Once a Database Project is ready to be deployed, the local development experience enables developers to publish the database directly to the global Azure SQL Database service, or push the Database Project to a Git repository where additional steps of a deployment pipeline can be triggered as part of the developer's outer loop.
+The local development experience uses the emulator as a runtime host for Database Projects that can be published and tested locally as part of a developer's inner loop.

 A common example would be to push a project to a GitHub repository that leverages GitHub Actions to automate database creation or apply schema changes to a database in Azure SQL Database.
 The Azure SQL Database emulator itself can also be used as part of Continuous Integration and Continuous Deployment (CI/CD) processes to automate database validation and testing.